-MSCI's separately designated standing Audit Committee was established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (Exchange Act).
+MSCI's separately designated standing Audit Committee was established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended ("Exchange Act").
 The Audit Committee oversees the integrity of MSCI's financial statements and compliance with certain legal and regulatory requirements.
-Under its Charter, the Audit Committee shall, among other things:
+Under its charter, the Audit Committee shall, among other things:

-- be directly responsible for the appointment, compensation, retention and oversight of the independent auditor, with such independent auditor reporting directly to the Audit Committee; - pre-approve audit and permitted non-audit services; - review and approve the scope and staffing of the independent auditor's annual audit plans; - evaluate the independent auditor's qualifications, performance and independence, including obtaining and reviewing a report of the independent auditor describing the items set forth in the Charter and as required by NYSE rules; - evaluate the performance, responsibilities, budget and staffing of the Company's internal audit function and review the internal audit plan; - meet to review and discuss with management and the independent auditor, the annual audited financial statements and quarterly financial statements, including reviewing MSCI's specific disclosures under
+- be directly responsible for the appointment, compensation, retention and oversight of the independent auditor, with such independent auditor reporting directly to the Audit Committee; - pre-approve audit and permitted non-audit services; - review and approve the scope and staffing of the independent auditor's annual audit plans; - evaluate the independent auditor's qualifications, performance and independence, including obtaining and reviewing a report of the independent auditor describing the items set forth in its charter and as required by NYSE rules; - evaluate the performance, responsibilities, budget and staffing of the Company's internal audit function and review the internal audit plan; - meet to review and discuss with management and the independent auditor, the annual audited financial statements and quarterly financial statements, including reviewing MSCI's specific disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations," prior to the filing of the Company's Annual Reports on Form 10-K and Quarterly Reports on Form 10-Q;